Azure/azure-sdk-for-js/design/dev-tool-migrations.md

 - `url`: an OPTIONAL string containing a URL to a document explaining the migration in more detail (such as a design document or GitHub issue).
 - `execution`: an OPTIONAL associated procedure that partially or fully migrates a package.
 - `validation`: an OPTIONAL associated procedure that partially or fully validates that a migration was performed correctly.
+- `eligibilty`: an OPTIONAL associated procedure that determines whether or not a migration should be applied to a package.
+- `pre-condition`: an OPTIONAL associated procedure that determines whether or not a migration can be applied to a package.

 The repository will store a sequence of migrations in an unspecified format.